What Is A Head Cold?

 • Avoid touching your face with unwashed hands: Because your hands will likely come into contact with contaminated surfaces, keep them away from your nose, eyes, and mouth.

 • Colds are contagious and spread through droplets in the air and on surfaces from infected individuals.
-The more physically close you are to an infected person, the more likely you will contract the disease.
+The more physically close you are to an infected person, the more likely you are to contract the disease.

 • You should disinfect the space whenever you share a space with an infected person or have an infected visitor.
 Pay attention to high-touch areas such as handles, countertops, tables, and doorknobs.
 Other areas can be cleaned as often as you like when they are visibly dirty.

-• Keep your body healthy by eating fruits and vegetables and sleeping up to 8 hours a night.
+• Keep your body healthy by eating fruits and vegetables and getting 8 hours of sleep a night.

 Make sure you take extra precautions if you have a family member or friend with a head cold.
 These same practices will prevent you from spreading the infection if you are infected.